The Kibbutz Volunteer Program Center offers working and living on the Kibbutz while learning about the country. .

 Agriculture, service branches (dining room, kitchen, laundry, gardening), animals, tourism, factory, packing house.

-Short term volunteers - 2 months Long term volunteers - 9 months
+Duration: Short term volunteers - 2 months Long term volunteers - 9 months

 The kibbutz provides rooms (two to three people per room).
 The volunteers receive three meals a day in the kibbutz.
 In some kibbutzes the common dining room serves only lunch.
 In this case, the volunteers are provided with a small kitchen with cooking facilities and groceries to cook breakfast and dinner for themselves.
 The volunteers then cook and eat together.